The Armageddon Rag: Reception

-The novel was a commercial disaster and led Martin to withdraw from writing prose fiction for several years to focus on writing scripts for network television.
+The novel was a commercial failure and led Martin to withdraw from writing prose fiction for several years to focus on writing scripts for network television.
 Algis Budrys described the novel as "a powerful and fundamental fantasy in which the central haunt is not the shade of a departed person, but of a time."
 He concluded that "directed at a highly controversial area though it may be, it is about something so many of us care so deeply about".

+Editions

+The novel was published by Poseidon Press, an imprint of Simon & Schuster.
+A limited edition was published by Nemo Press which included a slipcase and art by Victor Moscoso.
+A mass market paperback edition was released by Pocket Books in 1985.